 3 tomatoes, chopped

-Saute the onion and pimento in the oil over a medium flame…
+While the fish is baking, prepare the sauce.
+Sauté the onion and pimento in the oil over a medium flame.
+Then add the tomatoes.

 Make sure you use some heavy mittens while covering the dish with the foil to avoid getting burned!

 The baked fish ready to be served.
 Serve with the remaining sauce.

 Well, that wasn't so hard was it?
 I'm interested in hearing what variations you did to the sauce.
 See you soon.
 Ah gone!

 Don't forget t o leave your comment about baked fish in the comment box below.